 cancellation of the capital protection feature also often apply.

-cases redemptions can take six to eight weeks.
+cases, redemptions can take 6 to 8 weeks.

 Any capital protected investment linked to an investment market

 is usually only guaranteed or protected if you leave your money for